ajaiantilal/i7z/README.txt

 Version and Bug History:
+v svn-40 (27/May/2010)
+	fixed bugs in dual and single socket when there are too many cores.

 v svn-36 (18/May/2010)
 	Fixed a bug with printing the Multiplier Line when only 1 core was enabled.